 The Seattle Children's Theatre is bringing introduction to acting classes to St. Joseph.
 In this 10 week course bring a script to life.
 Explore scenes from great plays to expand your knowledge of the basic terms, concepts, and approaches to acting.
 Taking clues from the given circumstances found on the page, actors will embody dynamic characters, create strong relationships, and make choices that transform the words and stage directions into living, breathing scenes.

-Students have the opportunity to take private piano lessons with middle school music teacher, Mr. Whitfield.
+Students have the opportunity to take private piano lessons with school music teacher, Ms. James.
 Lessons are offered weekly in 30, 45, and 60 minute increments.
 The pricing will be as follows:

 Lessons will take place in the music room by the cafeteria.
 Registration will take place through the website.
-Please contact Mr. Whitfield regarding available lesson times and for any additional questions.
+Please contact Ms. James regarding available lesson times and for any additional questions.